 What is System Design?

-System design is the process of defining the architecture, components, modules, interfaces, and data flow for a complex software system to meet specific functional and non-functional requirements.
-It involves planning how different parts of a system interact, scale, maintain reliability, and perform efficiently under load.
+System design is the process of defining the architecture, components, modules, interfaces, and data flows for a complex software system to meet specific functional and non-functional requirements.
+It focuses on how parts interact, scale, stay reliable, and perform efficiently under load, especially in modern cloud-native and distributed environments.
+Fundamentals of scalable systems help frame these considerations.

 Key Aspects of System Design